brunopenso/awscognitodemo-webapp/README.md

 Branch: SimpleTestEmailFacebook

 Summary: Used the SimpleTestEmailOnly as base to add google and facebook authentication.
 You can compare both branch and see that there aren`t any code changes.
-It is juts a matter of configuration on the cognito.
+It is just a matter of doing some configuration on Cognito, Facebook and Google.